MicrosoftDocs/learn/learn-pr/azure/gather-metrics-blob-storage/includes/7-exercise-collect-and-analyze-azure-monitor-logs-for-storage.md

 2. Select **+ Create**, and then provide values for the following options:

-   - Select a **Subscription** to link to by selecting from the drop-down list if the default selected is not appropriate.
+   - Select a **Subscription** from the subscription drop-down list if the default selected is not appropriate.

-   - For **Resource Group**, choose to use the resource group that you created in an earlier exercise.
+   - For **Resource Group**, select the resource group that you created in an earlier exercise.

    - Provide a name for the new **Log Analytics workspace**, such as *DefaultLAWorkspace*.
 This name must be unique per resource group.